Payroll

 File-Based Data Transfer Methods

-File-based transfers handle payroll integration through scheduled exports and imports between your systems.
-Your payroll system creates files containing employee information, time records, and wage calculations at regular intervals.
-These files then upload automatically to your accounting software, HR platform, or other connected applications.
+File-based integration relies on scheduled exports and imports between systems.
+At set intervals, your payroll system generates files with employee data, time records, and wage calculations.
+These files are then uploaded to accounting, HR, or other connected applications.

-This integration method works particularly well for businesses with consistent payroll schedules and straightforward data transfer needs.
-You maintain full control over when data moves between systems and can review information before it transfers.
-File-based transfers also create clear audit trails that show exactly what data was moved and when it happened.
+This method works well for organizations with predictable payroll cycles and straightforward transfer needs.
+It gives you full control over when data moves and the opportunity to review information before it posts.
+Another advantage is the clear audit trail it creates, showing exactly what data was transferred and when.

 File-based integrations offer greater control over data timing but require more manual oversight compared to real-time API connections.